jsiado/CyMiniAna/README.md

 ## Overview

-CyMiniAna is built for (and designed around) two main tasks in the ttbar charge asymmetry analyses:

-  1. Event Loop (c++-based framework for speed)
+CyMiniAna is built to process EDMNtuples from the [B2GAnaFW](https://github.com/cmsb2g/B2GAnaFW/tree/CMSSW_8_0_X_V3) and flat ntuples.

+  1. EDMNtuples
-     - Make smaller root files based on a selection criteria ("skimming" or "slimming")
+     - Output flat ntuple based on an event/object selection with histograms
-     - Make histograms from existing root files (with or without applying an event selection)
-     - Make efficiency curves from existing root files (with or without applying an event selection)
-  2. Data/MC Plots (Python-based framework for improved aesthetics & ease-of-use)
+  2. Flat ntuples

+Additionally, it is possible to generate publication-quality figures using python:
-     - Make stacked histogram plots that compare the (MC/data-driven) prediction with Data
+     - Make stacked histogram plots that compare the prediction with Data
-     - Generic histograms (with support for ratio plots)
+     - Plot generic histograms (with support for ratio plots, including significance)
-     - General efficiency curves (with support for drawing the underlying distribution)
+     - Plot general efficiency curves (with support for drawing the underlying distribution)

 The CyMiniAna Analysis Framework is structured as follows: